 Use a big enough rug – a small rug in a small space visually shrinks everything the same way small furniture would.
 Make sure you’re measuring for the largest possible rug the space can fit.
-We chatted all about rugs during one of our Tuesdays at Two sessions, and you can check it out here!
+We chatted all about rugs during one of our Tuesdays at Two sessions!

 Enlist the work of double-duty furniture.
 Small spaces are where hidden storage furniture really shines.
 Coffee tables that double as desks or dining tables and have storage inside, storage ottomans, and pull out sofa beds are great for storing extra pillows, books, remotes, etc. Anything you can do to help keep the clutter to a minimum in a small space will go a long way.

 Don’t overfill with accessories and cushions.
 This is a bit subjective, since everyone has a different idea of what “too many accessories” looks like, but the main point is in a small space it’s good to be selective and very intentional about what things are on display all the time vs. tucked away in a storage system or just not included.
 A clean, minimally accessorized space is going to feel bigger than a room with 20 pillows and knick-knacks everywhere, so just make sure everything you’re displaying is fulfilling a purpose for the overall look or function of your room.